National Night Out at the square at U District Station on August 5, 2025

 We strive to Keep the U District Unique as it becomes the most walkable, livable, and inclusive urban community in Seattle, where the benefits of density are accessible to all.

-Over the past decade, the U District Advocates have successfully completed the Parklet (2015), the Parks Plan Update (2015), the Allegro Alley Activation (2017), the Station Area Mobility Plan (2018), Outdoors On The Ave (during the pandemic), the Green Street on 42nd (2023), and the Summer Green Street (2024).
+Over the past decade, the U District Advocates have successfully completed the Parklet (2015), the Parks Plan Update (2015), the Allegro Alley Activation (2017), the Station Area Mobility Plan (2018), Outdoors On The Ave (during the pandemic), the Green Street on 42nd (2023), the Summer Green Street (2024), and Outdoors On The Ave (2025).

 And we're just getting started.